 “No act of kindness, no matter how small, is ever wasted,” said Aesop.
 Ask the residents of Rowethorpe Aged Care Village near Perth, Australia, and they’d probably agree with you.
-In fact, sometimes a simple act of kindness can completely transform your life.
+Sometimes a simple act of kindness can completely transform your life.

-Penrhos College believes that to help their young ladies become global citizens and change makers, one thing they must develop is empathy.
+Penrhos College believes that to help their young ladies become global citizens and change-makers, one thing they must develop is empathy.
 Amber and Jocelyn looked to the Essential Fluencies to guide them.
-“We have been using the 6 Fluencies for nearly two years now,” they claim.
-“It allows for the students to use a problem-solving process in their learning.”
+“We have been using the Fluencies for nearly two years now,” they claim.
+“They allow for the students to use a problem-solving process in their learning.”

 Using the Solution Fluency Model, the Pre-Primary students began with defining a problem they wanted to address in their community through acts of empathy and kindness.

-The students immediately identified that those in the elderly community may be suffering from loneliness or from being sad, and vowed to do something about it.
+The students immediately surmised that those in the elderly community might be suffering from loneliness or from being sad, and vowed to do something about it.

 The students then chose to give their attention to the elderly residents of Rowethorpe Aged Care Village in Bentley, a suburb south of Perth.
 Their mission was to do whatever they could to spread happiness, love, and kindness to those living there.
 So the students set about designing ways they could do this, using all sorts of creative channels including writing, drawing, crafting, and more.